ando-shah/swarm/README.md

 - PlayerInputController : This takes inputs from the player (in this case, using the mouse and keyboard WASD to control the motion of the player), and updates the PlayerControls component

-- PlayerMovement & CameraRotationController : These together receive the component updates of PlayerControls and move the Player gameobject and associated camera
+- PlayerMovement & CameraRotationController : These together receive the component updates of PlayerControls and move the Player gameobject and associated camera (we will use different scripts to enable VR).

 - PlayerSpawnManager : This is attached to the PlayerSpawner prefab, and contains callbacks that are invoked when a new player requests to join the simulation.
 This spawns the new player and gives them controls to look around and move.